laravel/docs/session.md

 > {tip} Laravel does not ship with a directory to contain your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.

-Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:
+Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods does:

 <div class="content-list" markdown="1">
 - The `open` method would typically be used in file based session store systems.
 Since Laravel ships with a `file` session driver, you will rarely need to put anything in this method.
 You can simply leave this method empty.